Advancing Agricultural Careers Through AgHiRE

-Valley Vision is partnering with the Center for Land-Based Learning (CLBL) to advance the AgHiRE Project, a regional initiative focused on upskilling Spanish-speaking farmworkers and strengthening agricultural workforce pathways across the Greater Sacramento region.
+The AgHiRE Project is a regional initiative led by the Center for Land-Based Learning (CLBL) that focuses on upskilling Spanish-speaking farmworkers and strengthening agricultural workforce pathways across the Capital Region.

-AgHiRE builds connections between farmworkers, employers, educators, and workforce partners to expand opportunities for training, professional growth, and long-term careers in agriculture.
-The program supports farmworkers in gaining new technical and leadership skills, while ensuring employers can access the talent they need to meet evolving workforce demands.
+The project brings together farmworkers, employers, educators, and workforce partners, including Valley Vision, to expand opportunities for training, professional growth, and long-term careers in agriculture.
+AgHiRE supports farmworkers in gaining new technical and leadership skills, while ensuring employers can access the talent they need to meet evolving workforce demands.

 Valley Vision’s Role